ivanblazevic/ngx-unused-css/README.md

 ## Usage

-Run in CLI: `ngx-unused-css`
+Run in CLI if installed globally like: `ngx-unused-css`

+or add it to package.json > scripts: `"unused-css": "ngx-unused-css"` and run in CLI: `npm run unused-css`

-Override config path with CLI param: `ngx-unused-css --config=otherConfig`
+_Optionally, override config path with CLI param: `ngx-unused-css --config=otherConfig`_

 ## Options